rohany/rohany.github.io/src/content/blog/research-ideas.md

 performance of Legate in different aspects, but theme 4 was really the important part: people always work on improving performance, but the unique angle that we had was this ability to compose independently written programs and still get high performance.
-This angle influenced how we thought about and scoped problems, and was the main motivator for telling people why our work was important.
+This angle influenced how we thought about and scoped problems, and was the main motivator for telling the community why our work was important.

 In the summer of 2023, I was inspired by projects like [Weld](https://dl.acm.org/doi/abs/10.14778/3213880.3213890) to improve the absolute performance of Legate workloads by fusing computations across library boundaries to achieve